Use any of these functions to quickly clean columns in your data set. Use clean()

 and clean_POSIXct

-: other parameters passed on these functions
+: other arguments passed on these functions

-but ""
+time zones), but ""

-is the current time zone, and "GMT"
+is the current time zone, and

-(Universal Time, Coordinated).
-Invalid values are most commonly
+is UTC (Universal Time, Coordinated).
+Invalid values

-treated as UTC, on some platforms with a warning.
+are most commonly treated as UTC, on some platforms with a warning.

 The clean_*